-• The Chinese government, specifically the PLA and Chinese Academy of Sciences, have been the main developers of space infrastructure.
+The Chinese government, specifically the PLA and the Chinese Academy of Sciences (CAS), have been the main developers of space infrastructure.
 However, the commercial market, encouraged by government initiatives, is seeing rapid growth.
-Space services, including TT&C operations, equipment, though disentangling true private companies from thinly-masked subsidiaries of SOEs remains a challenge.
+Space services, including TT&C operations and equipment, have grown significantly.
+However, determining the degree to which this growth is independent from the well-established SOEs remains a challenge.